Tree Planting Program

 - Keep lawn mowers and string trimmers away from the base of the trunk to avoid damaging the bark

 - Water, but do not over water your tree.
-Provide a deep watering twice a week during dry periods
+Provide a deep watering twice a week during dry periods.
+If a water-bag is provided, please fill it once a week to ensure the tree is adequately watered.

 - Please leave the wood chips in place.
 Wood chips protect the tree from damage and reduce water loss allowing water and nutrients to penetrate the soil more easily